HaoKang-Timmy/Epipe/dataparallel_simulate/compression_simulation/Readme.md

-# Compression algorithm simluate
+# Compression Algorithm Simulate

+All experiments are finished in data-parallelism conditions.

-## Result of quantization ,sort quantization, and pruning
+## Result of Quantization ,Sort Quantization, and Pruning

 MobilenetV2 CIFAR10